 Hemp oil comes from the seeds of the Cannabis sativa L. plant, which do not contain CBD.
-Nonetheless, hemp oil, often called hempseed oil, still offers consumers material health and wellness value given that it is rich in nutrients, unsaturated fatty acids and essential amino acids.
-For instance, some studies have suggested that hemp oil, which is commonly used in cooking, helps people to maintain good cardiovascular health by improving total cholesterol, high density lipoprotein cholesterol, low-density lipoprotein cholesterol and triglycerides.
+Nonetheless, hemp oil, often called hempseed oil, still offers consumers material health and wellness value because it’s rich in nutrients, unsaturated fatty acids, and essential amino acids.
+For instance, some studies have suggested that hemp oil, which is commonly used in cooking, helps people to maintain good cardiovascular health by improving total cholesterol, high-density lipoprotein cholesterol, low-density lipoprotein cholesterol, and triglycerides.

 Another distinct difference between hemp oil and CBD oil is how they are produced.
-The processing of hemp oil generally involves the use of cold-press extraction using the hemp seeds.
-The result is typically a dark to light green color and a nutty flavor.
+The processing of hemp oil generally involves the use of cold-press extraction using hemp seeds.
+The result is typically a dark to light green colored oil with a nutty flavor.
 CBD oil, by contract, is produced using much more technologically-advanced CO2 or solvent-based extraction using the whole hemp plant with the resulting oil being clear to dark gold in color and having an earthy, plant flavor.

 Hemp oil may be used from everything ranging from enhancing the health and appearance of your hair, skin and nails to making tasty salad dressings and sauces for sweet and savory dishes, alike.
 You can also blend the oil into soups, smoothies or dips, such as hummus and pesto.